 Power Drills vs Impact Drivers

 A power drill and an impact driver share many similarities.
-They look alike and they can drive screws into vast difference materials.
+They look alike and they can drive screws into vast different materials.
 Their similarities end here but the impact drivers make work much easier.

 Impact Drivers Makes The Difference

 Here’s the main difference between a power drill and an impact driver.
 An impact driver drives a screw or a bit using the same rotational motion a power drill use.
-But as you drive in the screw, the impact driver also uses a combination of hammering action of downwards and sideways.
+But as you drive in the screw, the impact driver also uses a combination of hammering action downwards and sideways.
 The combination of drilling and hammering makes it easier to drive screws into tough materials.
 The hammering effect of downwards and sideways prevent the drive bit from slippering off the screw heads.
-This prevents the head from being stripped off or ruin the screw.
+This prevents the head from being stripped off or ruining the screw.

 You can distinguish an impact driver by the loud noise it generates when it is drilling.
-The repetitive thud noise is as the result of the hammering actions not found in a normal power drill.
+The repetitive thud noise is the result of the hammering actions not found in a normal power drill.
 The noise increased in intensity depending on how fast you’re driving in the screw.